grantwill74/notes-on-algorithm-design/slides/module_2/module_2.md

 # Scaling

-What we really care about is modelling how long an algorithm takes.
+What we really care about is *modelling* how long an algorithm takes.
 Specifically, how it *scales*.

-We would like a nice time function that lets us plug any input value we want and get a rough time estimate.
+We would like a nice time function that lets us plug any input value we want and get a number that lets us compare to other input values, even if the units aren't actual time.

 We also don't care about constant multiplication.
 Your computer may be 10 times faster than your phone; that doesn't change the underlying speed of the algorithm